 With approximately 200 federal and 2000 state fee-shifting statutes, numerous opportunities exist for a party to seek attorneys’ fees from an opponent.
-Many of these statutes require a party to be a “prevailing party” in order to recover fees.
+Many of these statutes require a party to be a “prevailing party” to recover fees.
 If you win a judgment against the defendant at trial, the prevailing party inquiry is straightforward.
 But most cases these days do not proceed to trial.
 By some estimates, roughly 95% of cases end in settlement before trial.
 How does this impact fee-shifting?
 Can a settling party still recover attorneys’ fees from the other side?

 As with many questions, the answer is: it depends.
 For many years, most courts recognized and applied the catalyst theory, whereby a party could be considered a prevailing party if some result sought in a lawsuit was achieved.
 Even if the defendant agreed to modify its conduct through an agreement with the plaintiff, if the theory was invoked, the lawsuit was regarded as the “catalyst” in bringing about the change.